 The full moon hung low in the dark sky, silhouetting Queen as she sat upon the Hill.
-Topside at the Main Burrow was the whole Alphas family.
+Topside at the Hill Burrow was the whole Alphas family.
 Pride stood close to the Hill’s base and stared up at his mate, their youngest daughter Brightlight, by his side.
-The little three moon old pup was quivering with excitement.
+The little three moon old pup was shaking with excitement.
 Grace sat with Ruff, Stripe, and Daisy of Queen’s first litter.
 Just behind them were Tumble, Spot, and Violet, they were six moons old.
-They were harassing each other and generally making a fuss.
+They were harassing each other and making a fuss.
 They were Queen’s fourth litter.

 Sorrel crouched at the very back of the group.
 She had little enthusiasm for the ceremony ahead.
-She was happy for her youngest sister, but she was sure that she herself would not be chosen as her guardian.
+She was happy for her youngest sister, but she was sure that she, herself, would not be chosen as her guardian.
 It wouldn’t be the first time that she had been forgotten.
 Who was she anyway?
 She had no littermates to bond with.
-No siblings close in age to go on adventures or get into mischief.
+No siblings close in age to go on adventures together or get into mischief.
 It was just her, on her own, as always.
 She wasn’t anything special.
 Not like her brothers and sisters.
 Ruff was strong.
 Stripe was quick.
 Daisy was stubborn.
 Hawk was brave.
 Scarlet was clever.
 Violet was determined.
 Spot was kind.
 Tumble was funny.
-And Sorrel…..was always there.
+And Sorrel… was always there.
 That was it.
 Even Poppy’s pups contributed more than she did.
 Shimmer was attentive, Crow was adventurous, Wildcat was wily, and Weed was steadfast.

 Queen took over, her intense stare moving from one meer to the next.
 “Alphas,” She asked, her voice ringing loud and clear.
 “Do you accept Brightlight as one of your own?”

 “Then you may choose your guardian, Brightlight.”

 Brightlight scanned the crowd with eyes like amber moons.
 Her small face was still with thought as her gaze traveled over each meer.
 She could not choose a meer who already had an understudy, so Daisy, Scarlet, and Stripe were not an option.
 Her eyes lingered on Hawk.
 A smart choice, Sorrel mused to herself.
-But then Brightlight’s eyes flickered.
-Her gaze landing on Sorrel.
+But then Brightlight’s eyes flickered, her gaze landing on Sorrel.
 Sorrel struggled to quell the wild hope rising in her throat.
-What if Brightlight choose her after all?
+What if Brightlight selected her after all?
 She wanted so badly to be a guardian.
 To contribute to the family.
 Would she get her chance tonight?

 All eyes were trained on Sorrel now.
 Shocked, Sorrel met her mother’s gaze.
 Queen gave a slight nod.
 Her eyes shone with pride, and not just for Brightlight.
 She was proud of both of her daughters, Sorrel realized.
 Pride was beaming at her in the same way.
-Almost of their own accord, her paws lead her through the crowd and to Brightlight’s side.
+Almost of their own accord, her paws led her through the crowd and to Brightlight’s side.

 “Sorrel, do you accept the responsibility to teach Brightlight the ways of meerkind and watch over her as she learns, until she is two full seasons old?”